EPA Updates Superfund National Priorities List, Taking Action to Address Risks to Public Health and Build a Better America | US EPA

 EPA Updates Superfund National Priorities List, Taking Action to Address Risks to Public Health and Build a Better America

-National Fireworks Site in Cordova, Tennessee added to protect communities and chart next steps for cleanup
+Westside Lead Site in Atlanta, Georgia added to protect communities and chart next steps for cleanup

-ATLANTA (March 17, 2022) — Today, the U.S. Environmental Protection Agency (EPA) announced that it is adding 12 sites and proposing to add another five sites to the Superfund National Priorities List (NPL) where releases of contamination pose significant human health and environmental risks.
+ATLANTA (March 18, 2022) — Today, the U.S. Environmental Protection Agency (EPA) hosted an event to announce that it is adding the Westside Lead Site to the Superfund National Priorities List (NPL).
+Nationally, EPA is adding 12 sites and proposing to add another five sites to the NPL where releases of contamination pose significant human health and environmental risks.
 Cleaning up contaminated sites is important for the health, safety, and revitalization of communities.

 “No community deserves to have contaminated sites near where they live, work, play, and go to school.
 Nearly 2 out of 3 of the sites being proposed or added to the priorities list are in overburdened or underserved communities,” said EPA Administrator Michael S. Regan.
 “EPA is building a better America by taking action to clean up some of the nation’s most contaminated sites, protect communities’ health, and return contaminated land to safe and productive reuse for future generations.”